Regularity conditions in the CLT for linear eigenvalue statistics of Wigner matrices: Introduction

 exhibits strong cancellation, and it is known that for sufficiently smooth test functions, it converges to a normal random variable.
 This result is originally due to V. Girko, see \cite{girko}.
 In contrast, sums of $n$ centred i.i.d. random variables require a normalization of order $n^{-\frac{1}{2}}$ to obtain a non-trivial Gaussian limit.

 Some degree of smoothness is required of $\varphi$ for the asymptotic normality to hold without normalization, and the variance to remain bounded.
-Indeed, J. Gustafsson \cite{gustafsson} has shown that for GUE and for $y$ in the interior of the support of the limiting spectral density, and
+Indeed, O. Costin and J. Lebowitz \cite{costinlebowitz} (see also \cite{gustafsson}) have shown that for GUE and for $y$ in the interior of the support of the limiting spectral density, and

 i.e. $\mathcal{N}_n[\varphi_y]$ is the number of eigenvalues greater than $y$, the variance has logarithmic asymptotic behaviour:

 Moreover, $\mathcal{N}_n^\circ[\varphi_y]/\sqrt{\mathbf{Var}(\mathcal{N}_n[\varphi_y)]}$ converges to a standard normal random variable.
 S. Dallaporta and V. Vu \cite{dallaportavu} have recently extended this result to Wigner matrices whose entries have sub-exponential tails.